Generalized local jacobians and commutative group stacks: Commutative algebraic group stacks

 The Barsotti-Chevalley decomposition theorem (see \cite{Milne-Chevalley}) states that any object $G \in \AbSch_k$ fits in an exact sequence

 where $G_0$ is affine and $A$ is an abelian variety.
 Moreover, by \cite[II-5 Cor.
 2.3]{MR0302656} $G_0$ itself sits in an exact sequence $0 \to K \to G_0\to H \to 0,$ where $K$ is smooth and affine, and $H$ is finite infinitesimal (i.e. $H_{red}=0$).
-We also recall from \cite[IV-2 Porp.
+We also recall from \cite[IV-2 Prop.
 2.5]{MR0302656} that $G \in \AbSch_k$ is unipotent if it admits a finite filtration by sub-group schemes

-such that each $G_i/G_{i+1}$ can be realized as a sub-group scheme the additive group $\Ga$.
-We can moreover arrange things so that each $G_i/G_{i+1}$ is a twisted form of $\ZZ/p$ or of $\alpha_p$.
+such that each $G_i/G_{i+1}$ can be realized as a sub-group scheme of the additive group $\Ga$.
+We can moreover arrange things so that each $G_i/G_{i+1}$ is a twisted form of $\Ga$, $(\ZZ/p)^r$ for some $r$, or of $\alpha_p$.
 Unipotent group schemes are automatically affine, and form a full sub-category of $\AbSch_k$ stable by taking kernels, cokernels and extensions.

 Finally, an affine commutative group scheme $G$ of finite type over $k$ is always isomorphic to a product $G^u\times G^m$ of a unipotent group scheme $G^u$ and a group scheme of multiplicative type $G^m$.
 When $k$ is algebraically closed, such a group scheme $G^m$ is always a product of multiplicative groups $\Gm$ and roots of unity $\mu_n$.